DueckLab/DueckLab.github.io/other.md

 layout: page
 ---

-_We're excited to share more statistical projects that are currently in progress at DueckLab!_
+_We're excited to share more statistical projects that are currently in progress at Dueck Lab!_
 <br><br><br><br><br><br><br><br>

 --